 The chicks will need to be monitored closely for the first week.
-Coccidiosis (gastrointestinal disease) and pasty butt (chicken dropping stuck to their vent; butt) are very common in chicks.
-If you notice pasty butt, wet a paper towel and gently wipe their vent.
-If you notice bloody diarrhea, lethargic, unwilling to eat; you need to treat them immediately for coccidiosis.
+Coccidiosis (gastrointestinal disease) and pasty butt (chicken dropping stuck to their vent; butt) are common in chicks.
+If you notice a pasty butt, wet a paper towel and gently wipe their vent.
+If you see bloody diarrhea, lethargy, unwilling to eat, you need to treat them immediately for coccidiosis.
 The natural way is to add Bragg's Apple Cider Vinegar to their water.
 The most popular treatment is Amprol 128; treated in the water also.

 A stress-free environment and a very, very clean brooder, waterer and feeder will help minimize the threat of coccidiosis and other parasites.
 Always sanitize and provide fresh bedding weekly to keep your chicks healthy.

 The temperature in the brooder will need to be adjusted as the chicks grow; they grow fast!